saipreetika/loan-clarity/README.md

-# loan-clarity
+# LoanClarity 💚
-Built for students navigating education loans, LoanClarity helps you see the full repayment picture so you can stress less and plan smarter.
+A free tool to help students understand, plan, and stress less about their education loans.